-At the start of 2020, remote work went from possible but not preferred, to essential.
+At the start of 2020, remote work went from possible, to essential.
 This caused a rising tide of endpoints for the IT team to manage and protect.
 While the quick response was necessary, it did cause many organizations to lose a degree of control over devices accessing their network.
 It also led to an increase in threats to the organization via endpoints.

 Securing remote work for the long haul